 No, it's not that i am a pinball wizard, nor am i even much of an aficionado of the silver ball.
 It's just that, well, i have this friend, Carlo.
 Carlo has Special Needs.

 I travelled with Carlo and Raoul in Bangkok during the 2006 military coup.
 Before he took off to Cambodia to find work as an industrial designer.
 Like many Westerners who take off to Cambodia with the intention of finding recognised employment and building a stable career, Carlo instead opened a bar.
-As the owner of the rooftop bar and grill XBar Asia in Siem Reap, Carlo now indulges in the depravities of pig racing, ice lugeing and vertical skateboard riding while screening open-air movies and hosting bands such as the Foo Fighters.
+As the owner of the rooftop bar and grill XBar Asia in Siem Reap, Carlo now indulges in the depravities of pig racing, ice lugeing and vertical skateboard riding while screening open-air movies and hosting touring rock bands.
 But the simple pleasures of pig racing and hosting American rock stars is no longer enough for Carlo.
 His insatiable thirst for decadence drives him to want more and more.
 His jaded pleasure centres can now only be assuaged by the procurement of not one, but two pinball machines.

 "You coming to Cambodia?"
 Carlo asks.
 "Pick us up a couple of pinball machines on your way from the Thai border, will you?"
 Which, on the face of it, seems a reasonable request, and one that any self-respecting mezzano such as myself would normally have no problem accomplishing.
 But there are certain complications.